Music

 In the relatively short time that Nawty Dawg began to run, from Fall 2019 to Summer 2020, we were grateful to have had several shows fill the calendar.
 It was just the start of great things to come for the Dawgs.

 But as 2021 rolled to a close, the uncertainties and effects of the pandemic continued to be a challenge for all, including musicians, artists, and creatives.
-But remaining vigilant and hopeful, the Dawgs are running out of the gates, once again.
+But remaining vigilant and hopeful, the Dawgs were soon running out of the gates once again in 2022 and 2023.

-We want to keep in touch with all of you, our supporters, our Dayton Dawgpound, to let you in on schedule changes, exciting news, new venues, and maybe the occasional “battle of the bands” contest!
+As we move through 2026 and beyond, we want to keep in touch with all of you, our supporters, our Dayton Dawgpound.
+Follow us to see our schedule changes, share exciting news, discover new venues, and maybe come support us in the occasional “battle of the bands” contest!

 Please, LIKE/follow us on Facebook — our current show schedule is kept up-to-date on our public Facebook page: https://www.facebook.com/nawtydawgband.

-Throw us a bone! ...Come to a show, come howl with us, and come be a member of the Dayton Dawgpound!
+C'mon!...
+Throw us a bone! ...Come to a show, come howl with us, and be a member of the Dayton Dawgpound!

-Nawty Dawg is takin’ a bite outta rock-n-roll!
+We are Nawty Dawg ... takin’ a bite outta rock-n-roll!